-As a young, growing business you still have to balance your financial resources with the growing demands of your business, but hiring for two high salary financial roles is simply too expensive (learn the real cost of hiring a CFO / Controller).
-Ultimately, a blend of the Controller and CFO role is what you need – a Controller that can do some financial analysis or maybe a CFO that can also oversee accounting functions.
+As a young, growing business you still have to balance your financial resources with the growing demands of your business, but hiring for two high salary financial roles is simply too expensive (learn the real cost of hiring an in-house CFO / controller).
+Ultimately, a blend of the controller and CFO role is what you need – a controller that can do some financial analysis or maybe a CFO that can also oversee accounting functions.

 Revisiting the Role of a Controller